OpenEnvironments/blockgroupvoting/README.md

 * Counties are commonly coded using FIPS codes.
 However, each election result file may have the county field named differently.
 Also, three states do not share county definitions - Delaware, Massachusetts, Alaska and the District of Columbia.
 * Block groups may be used to capture geographies that do not have population like bodies of water.
 As a result, block groups without intersection voting precincts are not uncommon.
 * In the U.S., elections are administered at a state level with the Federal Elections Commission compiling state totals against the Electoral College weights.
 The states have liberty, though, to define and change their own voting precincts https://en.wikipedia.org/wiki/Electoral_precinct.
+* The Census Bureau practices "data suppression", filtering some block groups from demographic publication because they do not meet a population threshold.
+This practice is done to maintain statistical reliability in the estimates and to prevent accidental disclosure of individual respondents.
+As a result,
+    * the shape files for state block groups may have additional block groups not available in demographic estimates.
+    * ignoring the suppressed block groups will cause statistical bias for these smallest geographies
 * As written, this projection takes more than 6 days to complete on a familiar Intel-64 based laptop.
 Its performance would benefit from:
-** Running states in parallel rather than serially
+    * Running states in parallel rather than serially
-** Looking for intersecting precincts within the shared county rather than state level
+    * Looking for intersecting precincts within the shared county rather than state level

 ## RECOGNITION
 Special thanks to the meticulous efforts of